ghanvik/ghanvik.github.io/_posts/2022-03-25-dupe-checker-guide.markdown

 ![Dupe Checking Flowchart](/images/flowchart.png "Dupe Checking Flowchart")

 Each box contains a yes-or-no question, which leads to the next question the dupe checker needs to ask, and finally ends with how the dupe checker should handle the outcome.
-This is accompanied by paragraphs processes that need more detail.
+This is accompanied by paragraphs to explain processes that need more detail.
 One of the outcomes in the bottom box asks the reader to refer to one of these sections.

-Finally, I combined my guide with my colleague's guide to create a primary guide of about 7 pages.
+Finally, I combined my guide with my colleague's guide to create a complete guide of about 7 pages.
 I wrote 4 of those pages.